mariellefoster/marf-books/README.md

 - Aliette de Bodard: Fireheart Tiger
 - Naomi Novik: Tödliche Lektion
 - Victor Lavalle: We Travel the Spaceways
+- Kristen Richardson: The Season: A Social History of the Debutante

 ## Next
 (already acquired)